xurble/jquery-emoji-chooser/README.md

 ## Destroying the Emoji Chooser ##

-To remove the the emoji picker html and event listeners, simply call the emoji picker function with the `destroy` option:
+To remove the the emoji chooser html and event listeners, simply call the emoji chooser function with the `destroy` option:

 ```javascript
 $('#question').emojiChooser('destroy');